oracle-livelabs/pts/ai-vector-search-fundamentals/3-exact_search/exact_search.md

     The results are even more surprising since only two description have words that are close to "rock climbing".
 One has "rock climbers" in it, and one mentions "crack climbing", but otherwise no mention of actual rock climbing for parks that appear to be good candidates for rock climbing.
 We will see later in the Lab how close we actually came.

-3. We mentioned in the introduction that vectors are used to search for semantically similar objects based on their proximity to each other In other words, the embedding process enables the use of specialized algorithms to search for the closest matches to the vector embedding being compared based on the distance between the search vector and the target vectors.
+3. We mentioned in the introduction that vectors are used to search for semantically similar objects based on their proximity to each other.
+In other words, the embedding process enables the use of specialized algorithms to search for the closest matches to the vector embedding being compared based on the distance between the search vector and the target vectors.
 Lets add the distance calculation to our query to see how this actually works.

     ```
     <copy>